Employers and Universities: Work with us?

 3. Graduates earn more

-Graduates earn 35% more than school leavers, according to the stats pros at the Institute for Fiscal Studies (IFS).
-And while the gap is narrowing, the IFS say it isn’t going anywhere soon.
-Don’t forget that the 35% number is a headline – there are lots of factors which can make a difference.
+Graduates earn more than non-graduates.
+According to government data, graduates earned on average £6,500 more than non-graduates in 2023.
+Don’t forget that number is a headline – there are lots of factors which can make a difference.
 These include the course and university you choose and the career path you’d like to pursue.

 4. Uni gives you time to gain work experience